credough/NotedPo/README.md

 <p align="center">
   <img src="loogo.png" alt="NotedPo Logo" width="150"/>
 </p>
-NotedPo

-NotedPo is my very first fully deployed solo project — a simple yet functional note-taking / journaling web application.
+**NotedPo** is my very first fully deployed solo project.
+A simple yet functional note-taking / journaling web application.

-This project was a big milestone for me as it’s the first time I’ve successfully deployed both the frontend and backend solo.
+This project was a big step for me as it’s the first time that I’ve successfully deployed both frontend and backend only by solo.
-The sole purpose of this project is to test myself if I can do simple full working web application solo.
+The sole purpose of this project is to test myself if I can do simple full working web application.

 ---